 - This is a one-quarter award.

 - Students must enroll for at least 10 credits during the quarter they receive the award (except in summer when it is two credits).

 - During the quarter of award, students may not receive funding or employment from another source without prior approval of the Fellowships Office.

-- The award provide a stipend equivalent to the stipend of a standard Predoc TA II (currently $1,937 per month), GAIP insurance,
+- The award provide a stipend equivalent to the stipend of a standard Predoc TA II (currently $2,378 month), GAIP insurance,

-and UW state tuition and fees (excluding U-PASS) up to 18 credits.
+and UW state tuition and fees (excluding U-PASS and International Student Fee) up to 18 credits.